Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 ```

 For simulating the signals, let's use a utility function we used for the experiments.
-The length of the simulated signal will be `N = 128`
+The length of the simulated signal will be `N = 256`.
+This corresponds to using `S = 8` snapshots in the paper.
 ```@example demo
 using Random, Random123